Muay Thai for self-defense

 - Muay Thai workouts: strength and stamina training.
 Muay Thai is very demanding when it comes to physical performance.
 This will give you a great advantage no matter how good and technical you are.

-A solid strength and stamina training and even the most basic technical training gives you the edge over the most of the regular guys on the street.
+Solid strength and stamina training and even the most basic technical training give you the edge over most of the regular guys on the street.

 - Straight-forward fighting techniques: kicks are simple yet powerful.
 It just comes naturally to use a quick body kick or a leg kick to throw the attacker on the ground.

-It is much easier to use straightforward techniques in a real fight that trying to utilize more fancy and complicated strikes.
+It is much easier to use straightforward techniques in a real fight than trying to utilize more fancy and complicated strikes.

-- Great pressure is put on sparring: you will practise with a real opponent right from the start of your training.
-Same goes to technical classes: you will practice new techniques and combinations with a sparring partner, not on your own, most of the time.
+- Great pressure is put on sparring: you will practice with a real opponent right from the start of your training.
+The same goes for technical classes: you will practice new techniques and combinations with a sparring partner, not on your own, most of the time.